Dr. Kathleen Fuller is a Diversity, Equity, and Inclusion Specialist who offers Seminars and Workshops on White Privilege.

 - Member of the Diversity Advisory Council at the University of Kansas Medical Center

-- Member of the Equity and Inclusion Committee at Maple Woods Community College, Missouri
+- Member of the Equity and Inclusion Commission at Maple Woods Community College, Missouri

 Dr. Fuller has given many seminars and lectures on diversity-related topics to a wide variety of audiences: